red5alex/launch_points/ENVIRONMENT.md

 pip install -r requirements.txt
 ```

-3. Start JupyterLab or Notebook:
+3. (Optional) Start JupyterLab or Notebook if you want an interactive REPL for exploring data or debugging:

 ```powershell
 jupyter lab    # or: jupyter notebook